outofcontrol/mediawiki-to-gfm/README.md

     --output   : Location where you would like to save the converted files (Default: ./output)
     --format   : What format would you like to convert to.
-Default is GFM (for use in Gitlab and Github) See pandoc documentation for more formats (Default: 'gfm')
+Default is GFM (for use in Gitlab and GitHub) See pandoc documentation for more formats (Default: 'gfm')
     --addmeta  : This flag will add a Permalink to each file (Default: false) --flatten  : This flag will force all pages to be saved in a single level